Large Business Loans

 Your business plan either calls for a major expansion, or you have naturally outgrown your space.
 Your machinery cannot keep pace with demand.
 It becomes obvious that you need a large influx of working capital loans to grow your business to the next level.

 The adage that one must spend money to make money holds true in the business world, and no more so than when a business is trying to scale up.
 If it is time to seek out a large business loan, Shield Funding can help with one of various types of private business loans.
 We understand that some companies need larger business loans than are traditionally offered to growing businesses.
 We make the process fast and easy and you can get started online in minutes.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.

 What Do I Need to Qualify?